 Cricket powder is one of the most sustainable source of complete protein in the world.
 To produce the same quantity of meat compared to beef, crickets need 24 times less food, 2000 times less water and produce 100 times less greenhouse gases!
 A huge difference when we know that the livestock sector generates as much greenhouse gases as the transport sector and monopolize two thirds of the cultivated surfaces on Earth.

 Furthermore, cricket’s can be farmed in a closed-circuit system.
 Food scraps are fed to the crickets, the crickets are used as a source of protein and minerals, and cricket waste can be used as fertilizer for plants.

 Where does cricket powder come from?

-The crickets are raised on entomophagic farms.
-The biggest farm in North America is Entomo Farms, in Northern Ontario.
+The crickets are farmed in the biggest insect farm in North America : Entomo Farms, located in Northern Ontario.

-At Entomo Farms, their top priority is the quality of life of the insects they raise.
-The crickets are raised in an environment similar to their natural one, which allows them to develop in optimal conditions.
+At Entomo Farms, the top priority is the quality of life of the insects they raise.
+The crickets are farmed in an environment similar to their natural one, which allows them to grow in optimal conditions.

-Not to mention they are fed natural ingredients: leaves, plants and grains.
+Not to mention they are fed with natural ingredients: leaves, plants and grains.